 Check the condition of the flexible tubes between the air cleaner and the engine air intake.
 If they are cracked or show signs of leakage, they must be replaced to prevent dirt from entering the engine.
 Check all intake connections for leaks and tighten clamps where required.
-If the air cleaner assembly is loose, tighten the mounting bolts
+If the air cleaner assembly is loose, tighten the mounting bolts.

-Check the condition of the alternator belt(s).
-If they are worn, cracked or show signs of glaze or grease, they should be replaced.
+Check the condition of the alternator belt.
+If it is worn, cracked or shows signs of glaze or grease, it should be replaced.